-The reason why variegated leaves are more easily damaged than ‘normal’ leaves is that the white/yellow or pink areas of the leaves don't contain any chlorophyll - which means that they can't absorb any sunlight in these areas.
-Although it's pretty to look at, these parts are very sensitive and can easily turn brown.
+The reason why variegated leaves are more easily damaged than regular leaves is that the white/yellow or pink areas of the leaves don't contain any chlorophyll - which means that they can't absorb any sunlight in these areas.
+Although it's pretty to look at, these parts are very sensitive and can easily turn brown and dry.

 IN THE CASE OF REVERSION:

 Reversion is when the distinct markings on variegated leaves turn back to solid green.
 This often occurs independently from the growing conditions and care of the plant, but it depends on what type of variegation your plant has.